mdjahidhasan009/NodeJs-Note/File_operations_and_stream/file_operation.md

-# File Access Modes in Node.js (fs Module)**
+# File Access in Node.js (fs Module or File System Module)

 Node.js provides several modes for accessing files using the `fs` (file system) module.
 Here are common modes with examples, including the descriptions from your prompt:

 **1. `'r'` (Read):**